vegardit/bash-funk/docs/ansi.md

         Assigns the current cursor position to the variable with the given name.
 -d, --down [LINES] (default: '1', integer: ?-?)
         Moves the cursor n lines down.
-    --fd [NUM] (default: '1', integer: ?-?)
-        Send the ANSI sequences to the given file descriptor.
 -l, --left [COLUMNS] (default: '1', integer: ?-?)
         Move the cursor n columns forward.
     --print